opensafely-core/actions-registry/uv-spike.md

 - (Possibly we would want to pin a SHA for this as well?)
 - We would need to set some environment variables, e.g. setting `UV_PYTHON_DOWNLOADS=never` ensures that we only use the system Python.

-### No cheating?
-The recurring theme is that the following are mutually exclusive:
-- Upgrading a single package
-- Amending or removing the timestamp cutoff

-However, there may come a time that you would want to bypass the cooldown period for a single package.
-You either:
-- Can’t (i.e. must make all available upgrades at once), or
-- Must “cheat” by manually editing the lockfile, which is discouraged

 # Notes during the spike